 A new column of “returns” has been added to the existing data frame object from Oanda API, and using the closeAsk values, log returns are being calculated over the whole period that has been covered in the data set.
 This is done in a completely vectorised fashion using numpy function.

-The strategy used for this backtesting has been quite popular over the years and is also part of research papers, which generate signal based on two different trends: a shorter simple rolling mean over 5 observations (read minutes) while the other longer trend, over 15 observations.
+The strategy used for this backtesting has been quite popular over the years and is also part of research papers, which generate a signal based on two different trends: a shorter simple rolling mean over 5 observations (read minutes) while the other longer trend, over 15 observations.
 The idea behind the strategy is simple: If the shorter trend crosses the longer trend from below, the market has an upward trend, and if it’s the other way around, the market is on a downhill and a longer trend.

 While visualising the data, we come across the following pattern.

-The blue line is our basic data gathered from the market above, the green curve is the short term trend and the red curve represents longer trend.
+The blue line is our basic data gathered from the market above, the green curve is the short term trend and the red curve represents a longer trend.
 Since this visualisation does not give a complete picture of the trends because of overlaps, we focus on sample 100 observational points.

 Here we can see clearly that the spot price (blue curve) shows an upward trend when the shorter trend breaches the longer trend from below, while a downward trend is visible when the green curve crosses the red curve from above.